Argonaut (lunar lander): Project history

-In 2022, ESA formally sought funding for the lander in their ministerial meeting.
+In 2022, ESA successfully sought funding for the lander at its ministerial council.
 In 2023, Neil Murray became the Engineering Team Leader for Argonaut.

 In 2024, ESA committed to an Argonaut mission in 2031 and awarded a contract to develop a robotic arm for use on the lander to Redwire Space.
 Two designs were considered for the lander's main engine: the SPE-T developed by ArianeGroup and tested first in 2024, and the RELIANCE engine by Nammo.

-On 30 January 2025, ESA awarded a contract to Thales Alenia Space to build the descent element of the lander and later in 2025, Thales Alenia Space signed agreements with Thales Alenia Space in France, OHB in Germany, and Thales Alenia Space and Nammo in the United Kingdom for supplying various subsystems of the Lunar Descent Element.
+On 30 January 2025, ESA awarded a contract to Thales Alenia Space (Italy) to build the descent element of the lander and later in 2025, Thales Alenia Space signed agreements with Thales Alenia Space in France, OHB in Germany, and Thales Alenia Space and Nammo in the United Kingdom for supplying various subsystems of the Lunar Descent Element.
 The first mission of Argonaut was scheduled for 2030.

 In March 2025, ESA and JAXA signed a statement of intent detailing possible future cooperation between the Argonaut lunar lander and the Japanese pressurised rover under development for the Artemis program, as well as possible Japanese scientific investigations on Argonaut.

+Before the ministerial council in November 2025, ESA has prepared a €600 million funding request for further development of Argonaut, leading to the first Moon landing in 2030, with a plan to build five landers.
+The second mission is planned for 2033.

+In April 2026, ESA opened the "Argonaut 1 Moon Robotic Payload Mission" call for proposals to demonstrate robotic manipulator technologies.
+In May 2026, Redwire's Luxembourg subsidiary has delivered an initial prototype of the Manipulator for Argonaut Payload Needs and Unloading Support (MANUS) system to ESA.

+In August 2026, ESA confirmed that Ariane 64 Block 2 was the baseline configuration for Argonaut missions.
+For missions beyond the first one, which would carry a radioisotope power system, Ariane 64 will require specific safety adaptations.

 Missions

 ArgoNET

 ArgoNET (Argo Navigation, Energy, and Telecommunications) will be the first operational flight of the programme, planned for launch in 2030.
 It will deliver navigation, energy, and telecommunications infrastructure and will serve as a selenodetic reference station for the Moonlight satellite constellation.
-ArgoNET will include the NOVAMOON system, designed to enhance the accuracy of the Moonlight initiative's satellite navigation services to reach sub-meter levels across the entire Lunar south pole.
+ArgoNET will include the NovaMoon system, designed to enhance the accuracy of the Moonlight initiative's satellite navigation services to reach sub-meter levels across the entire Lunar south pole.